You are listening to the Sean Hannity Radio Show Podcast.

 They're friendly.

-They coordinated before Comey testified before the House Intel.
+They coordinated before Comey testified, before the House Intel.

 That's called the espionage act.

-Why you come on the program?
+Which is why you come on the program.

-I help educate you.
+I hope you.

-You don't classify things after the things are classified on the other.
+You don't classify things after the fact.

 I learned about it at dinner.